 Tips to improve completion rate:

-Short, loop-friendly videos often lead to replays, while videos offering quick tips or emotional impact get shared.
+Videos that are short and loop-friendly tend to garner replays, whereas those that provide quick tips or emotional impact tend to garner shares.
 A 20-second quote clip, for example, might be rewatched or reposted far more than a dense 4-minute monologue.

 Each second you add should serve a purpose, keeping viewers engaged and encouraging interaction.